 Sometimes the malicious publishers use the same deviceua but different IP to access a website at different time periods.
 For example, in Table 16, the fraudulent visitor using same deviceua MSIE 6.0 visits the same publisher using different IP at different times, while there is no other deviceua visiting this publisher during these time period.
 To capture this behavior, we sorted the click by clicktime and then deviceua.
-Afterwards, for each click log row, we can compare with the next click log row.
-If the deviceua is the same, we kept the current row, otherwise removed.
-Thereby, we can calculate the portion of the filtering rows over the total rows for each publisher.
-We called this feature sequence.
-This feature is named as deviceua1.
+Afterwards, for each click log row, we compared with the next click log row.
+If the deviceua is the same, we kept the current row, otherwise it is removed.
+We can then calculate the portion of the filtering rows over the total rows for each publisher; we call this feature deviceua1.
 For example, in the Table 16, after filtering, we have 8 rows left, so the final result will be 8/11.
 In addition, we tried to sort the click data by deviceua only and calculate the statistics again as discussed above.
 This feature is named as deviceua2.